History of Armenia

-The history of Armenia covers the topics related to the history of the Republic of Armenia, as well as the Armenian people, the Armenian language, and the regions historically and geographically considered Armenian.
+The history of Armenia covers the topics related to the history of the Republic of Armenia, as well as the Armenian people, the Armenian language, and the regions of Eurasia historically and geographically considered Armenian.

-Armenia is located in the highlands surrounding the Biblical mountains of Ararat.
+Armenia is located between Eastern Anatolia and the Armenian highlands, surrounding the Biblical mountains of Ararat.
 The endonym of the Armenians is hay, and the old Armenian name for the country is Hayk' (Հայք, which also means "Armenians" in Classical Armenian), later Hayastan (Հայաստան).
 Armenians traditionally associate this name with the legendary progenitor of the Armenian people, Hayk.
 The names Armenia and Armenian are exonyms, first attested in the Behistun Inscription of Darius the Great.
 The early Armenian historian Movses Khorenatsi derived the name Armenia from Aramaneak, the eldest son of the legendary Hayk.
 Various theories exist about the origin of the endonym and exonyms of Armenia and Armenians (see Name of Armenia).

 In the Bronze Age, several states flourished in the Armenian highlands, including the Hittite Empire (at the height of its power), Mitanni (southwestern historical Armenia), and Hayasa-Azzi (1600–1200 BC).
 Soon after the Hayasa-Azzi were the Nairi tribal confederation (1400–1000 BC) and the Kingdom of Urartu (1000–600 BC).
 Each of the aforementioned nations and tribes participated in the ethnogenesis of the Armenian people.
 Yerevan, the modern capital of Armenia, dates back to the 8th century BC, with the founding of the fortress of Erebuni in 782 BC by King Argishti I at the western extreme of the Ararat plain.
 Erebuni has been described as "designed as a great administrative and religious centre, a fully royal capital."